MileneCV/movie/README.md

 ![image](https://user-images.githubusercontent.com/112773242/225711828-d335db3b-d786-492c-97ee-0e1db6159e34.png)

 Adventure and Action were the genres with higher total revenue.
-TV Movie, Documentary and unknow were the genres with lower total revenue.
+TV Movie, Documentary and unknown were the genres with lower total revenue.

 ### Post-Hoc Multiple Comparison Test
 ![image](https://user-images.githubusercontent.com/112773242/225712097-ca7d15b1-8468-4d26-b0c5-151248fc0b7a.png)

-Adventure was the genres with with more different revenue.
+Adventure was the genres with more different revenue.

 # Q3 - Are some genres higher popularity than others?